jhackshaw/tspvis/README.md

   - The goal of this site is to be an **educational** resource to help visualize, learn, and develop different algorithms for the traveling salesman problem in a way that's easily accessible
   - As you apply different algorithms, the current best path is saved and used as input to whatever you run next. (e.g. shortest path first -> branch and bound) The order in which you apply different algorithms to the problem is sometimes referred to the meta-heuristic strategy.

-### Exhaustive algorithms

-Exhaustive algorithms will always find the best possible solution by evaluating every possible path.
-These algorithms are typically significantly more expensive then the heuristic algorithms discussed next.
-The exhaustive algorithms implemented so far include:
-  - Random Paths
-  - Depth First Search (Brute Force)
-  - Branch and Bound (Cost)

 ### Heuristic algorithms